Best Men's Winter Boots of 2024/25

 What we didn’t like: Can still absorb water at heights over 4.5”

-The Kamik Nation Plus winter boots feature HEAT-MX™ material that wicks away moisture to help keep you dry and warm, as well as lofted Thinsulate insulation for uber warmth.
-Thick rubber soles keep your feet well above the cold ground, while extended rubber over the tops of your toes effectively keeps snow, slush, and ice from seeping in during hikes.
+The Nation Plus boots feature moisture-wicking material to help keep your feet dry and warm.
+Thick rubber soles keep your feet well above the cold ground, while extended rubber over the tops of your toes and sealed seams effectively keep snow and slush from seeping in during hikes.

-Kamik claims they’re rated down to -40F thanks to their insulating efforts.
+Kamik claims the removable 200-gram HEAT-MX™ liners will keep your feet warm to -40F.
 At a price you can’t beat, this boot packs above its weight in the warmth category.
-Bonus points for its removable 200-gram liner.

 These boots run stiff and don’t have a lot of cushion for your feet; if you’re worried about comfort, you may need to get an insert for hiking.
 See our guide for hiking insoles and footbeds for more info on whether an insert can help with comfort.
-Most reviewers advise to size up, as they tend to run small.
-This is consistent with how we recommend folks size hiking boots, too.
+They’re also available in wide sizes.

 Muckboot Arctic Sport Boots warmth, traction—all at a remarkable price.